Deraj21/cryptid-bot/readme.md

   - If no, the bot will play a cube somewhere randomly on the board where the cryptid cannot be, according to their clue
 - The bot will never initiate a search

+---

+## Tech Used
+- react, react-router, redux
+- materialUI (mui),

+---

+## Todo

-## todo before starting the "play game" functionality
+### "setup game" functionality
-- ~~add spacing around the color-player-picker drop-downs~~
+- ~~add structure placement bar~~
+  - ~~"advanced mode" toggle adds / removes the black structures~~
+  - ~~structure bar uses images~~
+- LEFT OFF: change board chunks to use div with background-image instead of img element
+- dragging from structure bar places on the board
+- structure bar doesn't appear until all the map chunks are in place
+- map chunk bar uses images with big numbers on them
 - add "finished" button at the bottom
-- add "advanced mode" toggle
-- add structure placement bar
+-

-  - "advanced mode" toggle adds / removes the black structures
+### "play game" functionality
+- foobar

+---

 ## Bugs
 - board chunks can be placed on top of other board chunks, effectily 'deleting' one of the chunks from being able to be placed